 Lynda La Rose is a poet/performance artist who has been writing since 1993 and a longtime resident of Mid City West.
 She has been published in several poetry anthologies.
 In 2007, Lynda wrote her poetry / spoken word show, “Summerfruit” - she performed her show at Beyond Baroque, the Hollywood Fringe Festival and the Bootleg Theater with great success.
 Lynda acted in several theatrical productions with the Walking Theatre Group in Venice, CA. Her writing is based on her own personal experiences and is a continuation of her self-expression and passion for language.

-Lynda works for the City of Beverly Hills and is an MCW Business Representative board member - she serves on both the Homelessness, Refugees and Renters’ Rights and the Social and Racial Equity Committees.
+Lynda works for the City of Beverly Hills and is an MCW Renters Representative board member - she serves on both the Homelessness, Refugees and Renters’ Rights and the Social and Racial Equity Committees.
 She brings her creative spirit and desire to be of service to both committees and is thrilled to be a part of Mid City West Neighborhood Council!

-Thao Tran, a former investment banking professional, is serving her second term on the board at MCWCC.
+Thao Tran, a former investment banking professional, is serving her third term on the board at MCWCC.
 She serves as Chair of the Public Safety and Emergency Preparedness Committee and sits on several others committees including Streetscape & Commercial; and Arts, Parks, & Recreation.
 Thao also serves on the board at LAPD Wilshire Station’s Community-Police Advisory Board (CPAB) and the Miracle Mile Residential Association.
 Additionally, she is one of the primary organizers of the Miracle Mile Neighborhood Watch.

 Originally from Vietnam, Thao immigrated with her family to Southern California in 1978 and grew up in the South Bay city of Torrance.
 She holds a BA in Economics/Applied Mathematics from USC and an MBA from UCLA’s Anderson School of Management.